 Father’s Day is less than a week away, and after impressing mom last month with some delicious brunches and unique gifts, we can’t forget about dad.
 More often than not, it can be pretty tricky to find him the perfect gift — fortunately, we have some ideas… Of course your dad is a family man, but this Father’s Day why don’t you give him a little break from the tots and chaos by sending him on a mancation?
 After all, nothing says “I love you, Dad” like sending him away for a long weekend, right?!
 We picked out awesome mancations for every type of dad — check ‘em out!

-Treat Yourself: The James New York
+Pamper him: The James New York

-Party On: Encore at Wynn Las Vegas
+Give him a party pass: Encore at Wynn Las Vegas

-Get Zen: The St. Regis San Francisco
+Gift him some Zen: The St. Regis San Francisco

-The enthusiastically pet-friendly Hotel Marlowe, a playful Cambridge property with quality service, an array of free perks, and a “discovery” theme, loves all pets — and we mean all.
-It has even hosted a penguin and a sloth.
+The enthusiastically pet-friendly Hotel Marlowe (part of the pet-friendly Kimpton chain) is a playful Cambridge property that loves all pets — and we mean all.
+It has even reportedly hosted a penguin and a sloth.
 More conventional four-legged guests can use the dog bowls with food and water outside the entrance, and their owners can order treats for their beloved pals from room service.
 Pets stay free of charge, and after five visits they receive a lunchbox full of goodies.
 The staff orders extra-special pet treats, such as a pet birthday cakes, from their “preferred dog treat shop” Polka Dog Bakery.